Tag

 You can measure your PhA and cell health using a Bioelectrical impedance device that sends electrical currents is used to assess cell membrane health.
 Impedance is measured by introducing a small alternating current into the body and measuring the effects on the current caused by the body.
 In humans, 50 KHz is considered ideal to maximize reactance and determine the point where cells are strongest at resisting the current (thus creating the highest PhA).

-As the current travels in your body, your body water will naturally resist the flow of the energy current as it travels and this is referred to as resistance.
+As the current travels in your body, your body water will naturally resist the flow of the energy current as it travels, and this is referred to as resistance.
 To keep it simple, when the current encounters a cell, the cell wall will cause a “delay” as the voltage builds up enough energy to pass through the cell wall while the current continues instantaneously.
 The brief time delay caused by the cells is compared to the amount of water, providing us with a PhA, in degrees.
 Impedance is a combination of these two values.

 Why You Should Care About Your Phase Angle